Tom-Vulpes/Spoke/README.md

-The SPOKE is a 26 pin capacative touch board using the Raspberry Pi Pico microcontroller.
+SPOKE is a 26 pin capacative touch board using the Raspberry Pi Pico microcontroller.

 The board is able to do lots of things and can be adapted to your own needs.